 Evaluation and Management of Drug-Drug Interactions in Patients Hospitalized in Nephrology and Post-Transplant Wards in a Teaching Hospital

-Methods: Patients in Nephrology and Post-transplant wards were screened for pDDIs, using the interaction screening program Lexi-comp resource®.
-After evaluating the detected pDDIs for clinical relevance, intervention was implemented through physicians or nurses for type D and X drug interactions.
-Intervention feedback, implemented recommendations and any probable adverse drug reactions were documented.
+Methods: In this cross-sectional study, patients in Nephrology and Post-transplant wards were screened for pDDIs, using the interaction screening program Lexi-comp resource®.
+After evaluating the detected pDDIs for clinical relevance, the intervention was performed through physicians or nurses for type D and X drug interactions.
+Intervention feedback, implemented recommendations, and any probable adverse drug reactions were documented.

-Results: During the study, 399 patients (239 in nephrology and 160 in post-transplant wards) plus 6105 drug orders were evaluated, and a total of 3263 DDIs were identified of which 827 (23.5%) were determined to be D and X classifications, and a total of 89.97% of all hospitalized cases had at least 1 pDDIs.
-Factors that had the greatest influence on pDDI incidence included number of drugs and the admitted wards.
-Patients in post-transplant ward experienced 2.3 times more DDIs than patients in nephrology ward.
-In total, 78% of class X and D DDIs required intervention of which 75% were accepted and implemented by the physicians and nurses.
+Results: During the study, 399 patients (239 in nephrology and 160 in post-transplant wards) plus 6105 drug orders were evaluated, and a total of 3263 DDIs were identified; of them, 827 (23.5%) were determined to be D and X classifications, and a total of 89.97% of all hospitalized cases had at least 1 pDDIs.
+Factors that had the greatest influence on pDDI incidence included the number of drugs and the admitted wards.
+Patients in the post-transplant ward experienced 2.3 times more DDIs than those in the nephrology ward.
+In total, 78% of class X and D DDIs required intervention, of which 75% were accepted and implemented by the physicians and nurses.

 Conclusion: Clinically relevant pDDIs are common in patients in Nephrology and Post-transplant wards, and pharmacists play a critical role in detecting and managing this medical problem in hospitalized patients.